 “Time out!”
 Lucy yelled.

 “Now what?”
-Charlie Brown said as he walked over to Lucy.
+Charlie Brown asked as he walked over to Lucy.

 I. ACT IT OUT

 1. Select your first pair or group of actors.
 If the comic strip you have selected for them has two speakers, you will need two children; if the strip has three speakers, you will need three children.
 Give each child a copy of the comic strip you have chosen and assign them parts.
-Let them practice the parts until they are pretty good.
-Of course they don’t have to quote the comic strip exactly!
+Let them practice the parts until they are ready.
+Of course, they don’t have to quote the comic strip exactly!

 2. Have the actors read or say the content of the comic strip in front of the class.